Why Meditation?

 Learn to Meditate

-‘Jangama’ means Eternal Existence; ‘meditation or Dhyana’ means focused unwavering attention.
-Jangama Dhyana has been practiced by Sages for millennia to obtain fulfillment thru Self-Realization.
+‘Jangama’ means Eternal Existence; ‘meditation or Dhyana’ means focused, unwavering attention.
+Sages have practiced Jangama Dhyana for millennia to obtain fulfillment through Self-Realization.

 It involves concentrating the mind and sight by gently focusing our attention between the eyebrows and simply watching without thinking, imagining, or engaging in thoughts and visions.
 Jangama Meditation is unique in that it does not give the mind an object, such as breath, sound, or vision, to focus upon in order to fix the attention.
 Focusing between the eyebrows without an object of focus is important for meditation to advance.

 When the attention is deliberately fixed this way, thinking recedes, and our attention becomes absorbed in consciousness.
-If attention is not given to thoughts, they will disappear, and the mind becomes silent.
-Universal Consciousness alone remains, which is recognized as The Self.
+If attention is not given to thoughts, they will disappear, and the mind will become silent.
+Universal Consciousness alone remains, which is recognized as the Self.

 To practice Jangama Dhyana, the meditation, Baba and his Guru, Shivabalayogi Maharaj, used for Self-Realization: